kotky/slack-pull-reminder/README.rst

    pull request to be ignored.
 -  ``SLACK_CHANNEL``: The Slack channel you want the reminders to be posted in, defaults to #general.
+-  ``REPOSITORY_FULL_NAME``: The GitHub organization repository that will filter list of pull requests.

 Example
 ~~~~~~~